GeoscienceAustralia/eo-tides/docs/paper/paper.md

 Furthermore, different ocean tide models perform differently in different locations. `eo-tides` supports the comparison of multiple tide models, evaluating them against GESLA data, to empower users to make informed decisions and choose the optimal tide model that best suits their location or application with confidence.

 # Research projects
-Early versions of functions provided in `eo-tides` has been used to support continental-scale modelling of the elevation and exposure of Australia's intertidal zone, and to support tide correction for satellite-derived shorelines as part of the `CoastSeg` Python package [@Fitzpatrick2024].
+Early versions of functions provided in `eo-tides` has been used to support continental-scale modelling of the elevation and exposure of Australia's intertidal zone [@deaintertidal], and to support tide correction for satellite-derived shorelines as part of the `CoastSeg` Python package [@Fitzpatrick2024].

 # Acknowledgements
 Functions from `eo-tides` were originally developed in the Digital Earth Australia Notebooks and Tools repository [@krause2021dea].
 The authors would like to thank all DEA Notebooks contributers and maintainers for their invaluable assistance with code review, feature suggestions and code edits.
 This paper is published with the permission of the Chief Executive Officer, Geoscience Australia.